library-pals/read-action/README.md

 ![.github/workflows/read.yml](https://github.com/katydecorah/read-action/workflows/.github/workflows/read.yml/badge.svg)

-This GitHub action tracks the books that you read by updating a yaml file in your repository.
+This GitHub action tracks the books that you read by updating a YAML file in your repository.

 Create a new issue with the book's ISBN in the title.
 The action will then fetch the book's metadata using [node-isbn](https://www.npmjs.com/package/node-isbn) and commit the change in your repository, always sorting by the date you finished the book.